My name is

-A few things you should know about Marine:
+A few things you should know about me:

 What makes you a good consultant?

-My colleagues and clients say I’m very detail-oriented, autonomous, wilful, efficient and proactive.
+My friends, colleagues, and clients say I’m very detail-oriented, autonomous, wilful, efficient and proactive.
 I’m adventurous, resilient and determined (must be why I’m a marathoner!).
-I always try to think out of the box in order to provide a groundbreaking analysis and solutions and I don’t mind sharing challenging points of views, both orally and in writing.
-That’s why I’m so enthusiastic about being a consultant!
+I always try to think out of the box in order to provide groundbreaking analysis and solutions, and I love sharing inspiring approaches and points of view in public speeches or op-eds.
+I’m always in for a new challenge, and that’s why I’m so enthusiastic about being a consultant!

-My longest professional experience is with NEON, the network of energy ombudsmen and alternative dispute resolution providers, in Brussels, the capital of Europe.
-As the Secretary General, I structured it while in its early stages and made it visible, I managed European public affairs, advocacy and policy on Energy, ADR, ODR and Consumer protection.
+My most extended professional experience is with NEON, the network of energy ombudsmen and alternative dispute resolution providers, in Brussels, the capital of Europe.
+As the Secretary-General, I structured it in its early stages and made it visible.
+I managed European public affairs, advocacy and policy on Energy, ADR, ODR and Consumer protection.

 I have a background in Political sciences and economics, having graduated from Sciences Po.
 Lille and the Lille University of Economics.